A Playbook for Expressive Products 08.2021

 In his definition of conceptual integrity, Brooks describes the suggestive figure of a creator (or

 a set of creators), who is in charge of architecting the project and establishing the fundamental rules of

 We have already discussed how separations of concerns can help scaling products through a clear definition of roles and responsibilities, but in the initial phase - when the product doesn’t face scale yet, and concept validation should be as fast as possible - conceptual integrity is best carried out by a small, multi-disciplinary team.

 Let's imagine that we have a breakthrough idea, which we want to build an MVP for and validate with users.

 We're in early stage product development, and we want to ensure fast feedback

-loops 4 in order to generate incremental value as quickly
+in order to generate incremental value as quickly

 Achieving this goal requires a small group of operators who can collaborate on the imprint of the product, by providing a coherent set of guidelines that can be used across multiple concerns.